Accident At Work – A Client From Bacup

-As the occupiers of the site the main contractors had a duty to take care for the safety of our client.
+As the occupiers of the site the main contractors had a legal duty to take care for Keith’s safety.

 The Workplace (Health, Safety and Welfare) Regulations 1992 also impose a strict duty to make sure that “traffic routes” (anywhere a person might walk) are kept safe.

-The medical evidence was made complicated because he’d suffered a previous injury to that hand.
+But the medical evidence was made complicated because he had suffered another serious injury to that hand some years earlier.

-Once we had all the expert medical evidence and details of our client’s financial losses we brought county court proceedings.
+So once we had all the expert medical evidence and details of Keith’s financial losses we commenced county court proceedings.

 But as the case was approaching a trial the insurers agreed to negotiate with us.